 study with the eastern oyster Crassostrea virginica with HEDP-H

-is available.
-This is a reliable study and also a sensitive endpoint
+is available (EG&G, 1977).
+This is a reliable study and also a sensitive

-mg/l), the value has been converted taking into consideration the
+(equivalent to 81 mg/l), the value has been converted taking into

 Information on Registered Substances comes from registration dossiers which have been assigned a registration number.
 The assignment of a registration number does however not guarantee that the information in the dossier is correct or that the dossier is compliant with Regulation (EC) No 1907/2006 (the REACH Regulation).
 This information has not been reviewed or verified by the Agency or any other authority.
 The content is subject to change without prior notice.Reproduction or further distribution of this information may be subject to copyright protection.
 Use of the information without obtaining the permission from the owner(s) of the respective information might violate the rights of the owner.